ststimac/stephaniestimac-blog/posts/2023/01/css-trigonometric-functions.md

 Another possible use case that came up elsewhere was using these to create charts and graphs in CSS, but this raises a question around responsiveness and scaling those angles and curves, though responsive skewing is mentioned in the GitHub issue.

+_Update January 6, 2023_

+This [GitHub issue](https://github.com/web-platform-tests/interop/issues/149) explains some more use cases for trigonometric functions.

+I was surprised to see complex layouts on the list, but when discussing this with [Jhey](https://twitter.com/jh3yy) he mentioned using `sin()` to lay things out on a curve which could introduce some interesting layout possibility!

 ## Closing thoughts

 The addition of more math functions to CSS reduces some reliance on JavaScript which I view as a win.
 The primary use case for these seems to be easier shape creation and more options for building complex animations.